ldss-project/hexarc/docs/developer-documentation/0-architecture/index.md

 > Other reasons of the migration include the following:
 > - **A YAML-like syntax feels more proper for representing a data structure**, such as the configuration
 >   of the deployment of a group of services.
 In that sense, it is also more direct to extend the DSL
->   without reducing its readability (e.g. just add a method for configuring a field in a `DSLContext`...).
+>   without reducing its readability (e.g. just add a method for configuring a field in a `DSLContext` and
+>   it won't affect how the DSL visually appears...).
 > - **A YAML-like syntax provides support for scoped keywords**.
 All the keywords of a functional DSL
 >   are available everywhere in the code, even though some require positioning within a specific scope.
 >   By defining keywords as type members instead of functions, it is possible to make keywords available
 >   only in the scopes where they can actually be used.
 >
-> Of course the YAML-like syntax comes with its downsides, the most noticeable being that the
+> Of course the YAML-like syntax comes with its own downsides, the most noticeable being that the
 > functional syntax still appears cleaner as it does not require the boilerplate code that a
-> YAML-like syntax does require (e.g. the `new` keyword is unfortunately mandatory for creating
+> YAML-like syntax does require (e.g. as of now, the `new` keyword is unfortunately mandatory for
-> anonymous classes in Scala 3...).
+> creating anonymous classes in Scala 3...).

-By opening the `DSLContext`s of the `VertxDSL`, a tree-like structure is generated starting from the root, which is always a `DeploymentGroupDSLContext`.

-Internally, each of the four types of `DSLContext` provide a `close` method, which is used to finalize their configuration.
-In particular, when `deploy` is called on a `DeploymentGroupDSLContext`, all of the `DSLContext`s belonging to its tree are closed bottom-up, configuring the corresponding `ServiceComponent`s, finally the `DeploymentGroupDSLContext` closes itself, deploying the configured services.

-The deployment of the services is delegated to a support class called `Deployment`.
-Its companion object provides methods for deploying services and obtaining their corresponding `Deployment`s, While, an instance of the `Deployment` class itself allows to undeploy the corresponding service.

-In addition to the `DSLContext`s, another way the `VertxDSL` enriches its syntax is by means of _extensions_.
-In particular, it exports all the extension methods provided by the `VertxDSLExtensions` object, which include methods for manipulating `Future`s (e.g. awaiting the deployment or un-deployment of a service...).

-To summarize, the `VertxDSL` is defined through _keywords_, where a keyword can be either:
-- a `DSLContext`, exposing other _scoped keywords_ in the form of:
-  - public or protected methods;
-  - public or protected type member.
-- an _extension method_ provided by some extension of the DSL.